This story has been updated. It was originally published on March 15, 2018.

 To employ this trick, use Google Photos to open any image, then tap the Google Lens button, which looks like a simplified camera shape, at the bottom of the screen.
 The software will recognize an object in the photo, whether it’s a historical landmark or a type of flower, and provide information about it.
 Think of it like a visual search tool, recognizing everything from celebrities to famous works of art.

 If you own a Google Pixel phone, you can also access Lens through Google Assistant.
-Press and hold the Home button to bring up the Assistant, then tap the Google Lens button on the lower right and point your camera at a target.
+Tap the Assistant button on the right end of the Google search bar, then tap the Google Lens button in the lower right and point your camera at a target.
 Tap the screen to confirm that the pictured item is the one you want to learn about, and information will pop up on the display.

-Photographing a QR code—those squares filled with a random-looking mosaic of black and white tiles—gives you a shortcut to open a relevant website.
-You’ll find QR codes on menus, package, posters, brochures, stationery, and other items.
+Photographing a QR code—those squares filled with a random-looking mosaic of black and white tiles—will give you a shortcut to open a website.
+You’ll find QR codes on menus, packaging, posters, brochures, stationery, and other items.
 For example, scanning one of these boxes on a magazine advertisement can lead you to a website with more information about the item or open a special online discount.

-Those who own an iPhone can open the default camera app, point the handset at a QR code, and check out the notification that appears.
+For both iPhone and Android, users can open the default camera app, point the handset at a QR code, and check out the notification that appears.
 Tap it to read more, including the hidden URL.

 Act as watchdog

 One of the best apps we’ve seen is called Manything (for Android and iOS).
 It lets you tap into the livestream from afar at any time, and it can send alerts when it detects motion in front of the camera.
-A subscription, which costs $4 to $13, adds the abilities to save footage to the cloud or set up more than one camera.
+A subscription, which costs $2 to $20 per month, will let you save footage to the cloud and set up more than one camera.

 Supplement your memory